High School Study Abroad in Japan 2025

 Fees

-High School exchange program in Japan
+High School Study Abroad program in Japan

 * Costs in Japanese Yen per participant.
 Invoice is issued in US Dollars and the final amount will be determined based on the exchange rate of the day when the invoice is issued.